 The Agni Manitite or Cintamani stone is a pseudo tektite found in Indonesia.
 This mysterious stone has the appearance of a tektite but was not created by a meteorite impact.
-In all likelihood, these stones were formed during gigantic volcanic eruptions that shot Magma into the atmosphere.
-Here the material solidified into volcanic glass and then rained down again.
-This stone may therefore be classified under obsidian and can best be compared with other pseudo tektites such as saffordite and colombianite
+In all probability these stones were created during gigantic volcanic eruptions in which Magma was shot into the atmosphere.
+Here the material solidified into volcanic glass and rained down afterwards.
+This stone may therefore be classified under the obsidian and can best be compared with other pseudo tektites such as the saffordite and colombianite.

 Pearl of fire

-The Agni Manitite looks like a dark almost black stone at first glance.
-However, it lights up gray to brown when a light is placed behind it.
+At first sight the Agni Manitite looks like a dark almost black stone.
+However, it lights up grey to brown when a light is placed behind it.
 The name comes from Sanskrit where 'angi mani' means 'pearl of fire'.
-An appropriate name given its history.
+An appropriate name given the history of its creation.

-The Agni Manitite or Cintamani stone has a powerful energy and falls under the initiation stones where the energies of the stone can flow together with its own energies.
-It takes the creative and adventurous energies to great heights.
-It increases confidence in your own abilities.
-It can make you more aware of your own will to gain more insight into your own will.
+The Agni Manitite or Cintamani stone has a powerful energy and falls under the initiation stones where the energies of the stone can flow together with your own energies.
+It brings the creative and adventurous energies to great heights.
+It increases confidence in your own abilities and makes you more aware of your own will.